 A quick summary is that the Irish mythical giant warrior, Fionn Mac Cumhaill, was challenged to fight by a Scottish giant named Benandonner.
 Fionn accepted the request and so built the causeway across the North Channel.
 On arrival, he found Benandonner asleep.
 Fionn realised Benandonner was much bigger than him and so he left back to Ireland where his wife disguised him as a baby.
 Once Benandonner woke, he travelled to Ireland to fight Fionn.
 When Benandonner sees the size of the ‘baby’, he presumes that its father, Fionn, must be a giant among giants.
 He escaped back to Scotland, abolishing the causeway to avoid Fionn following him back to Scotland.

+The real story?
 The 40,000 basalt stone columns were left by volcanic eruptions, which occurred 60 million years ago.
-A little bit more realistic (and a lot more boring!) than the Irish giant myth.
+A little bit more realistic (and a lot more boring!) than the Irish myth about giants.